Hubrian5/315-Project/README.md

   b) Forgot password

-3. Home Page with Topics
+2. Home Page with Topics
-4. Thread of topic
+3. Thread of topic
-Can access the profile from any page as it is always in the top right of the screen
+4. User Profile (Can be accessed from any page)